 - Can be packaged into lightweight container images for faster and more efficient deployments.

 - Reduced attack surface.

-AOT Limitations: The Close World Assumption
+The Close World Assumption

 The points-to analysis of the AOT compilation needs to “see” all the bytecode to work correctly.

 This limitation is known as the close world assumption.